Pre-op and Post-op Instructions

 - During surgery the patients heart and blood pressure will be continually monitored by means of an EKG & blood pressure machine.

-Discontinue all solid foods (6) hours prior, and all liquids (2) hours prior to surgical appointment.
+Discontinue all solid food and liquids (including water) 8 hours prior to surgical appointment.

 - Wear comfortable clothing with loose-fitting short sleeve shirt.
 Please wear your hair down, i.e. no braids, no ponytails, no hairclips and remove nail polish.